Donate

 What’s the situation?

-Palestine is divided into the Gaza Strip and the West Bank, which consists of Areas A, B, and C. The situation is particularly difficult in Area C, which is under full Israeli control and accounts for 62% of the West Bank.
-Around 300,000 Palestinians living there face daily restrictions on movement, limited access to healthcare, and violations of basic rights.
-A shortage of medical facilities and personnel means that many people do not receive the urgent medical care they need.
+Palestine is divided into the Gaza Strip and the West Bank, which is further divided into Areas A, B, and C. The most difficult situation exists in Area C, which remains under full Israeli control and constitutes approximately 62% of the West Bank.
+Around 300 000 Palestinians live in this area, facing daily restrictions on access to healthcare, public services, and basic rights.
+Movement restrictions, as well as long and dangerous journeys to the nearest medical facilities, make access to treatment practically impossible for many people.

-According to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), more than 114,000 Palestinians in the West Bank lack access to basic healthcare.
-One of the solutions in this crisis is mobile clinics, which reach the most vulnerable populations, providing treatment and psychosocial support.
-The situation is especially dire for women and children—in 2023, over 622,000 people required medical assistance.
-Increasing violence from settlers and frequent movement restrictions further hinder the already fragile healthcare system.
+According to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), more than 114 000 Palestinians in the West Bank lack access to basic healthcare.
+One of the key solutions in this context is the use of mobile clinics, which reach the most vulnerable populations and provide them with medical care and support.
+The situation is particularly severe for women and children – in 2023 alone, as many as 622 480 people required medical assistance.

 Our aid in Palestine?

-To support the most vulnerable communities, we focus on ensuring access to basic healthcare, reproductive health services, and psychosocial support.
-Our efforts target five marginalized communities on the outskirts of Jerusalem and in the Jericho province, where approximately 1,600 people and 250 families lack access to vital medical assistance.
+To support the most vulnerable communities, we focus on providing access to basic healthcare, reproductive health services, and psychosocial support.
+Our activities cover nine marginalized Bedouin communities, home to 2035 people, located on the outskirts of Jerusalem and in the Jericho Governorate, where access to essential medical care is extremely limited.

-Our project aims to sustainably improve the well-being of these at-risk communities by providing essential medical services and psychosocial support.
-The initiative also seeks to empower communities through education, ensuring long-term benefits for those affected by the crisis.
+The project aims to achieve a lasting improvement in the well-being of these vulnerable communities by providing essential medical services and psychosocial support.
+The initiative also seeks to strengthen communities through education, contributing to long-term and sustainable benefits.

 2024-2026 / Palestine